-When an allegation/concern is identified brief details should be obtained and passed to the principal as soon as possible.
+When an allegation/concern is identified brief details should be obtained and passed to the Head Teacher as soon as possible.

-Date: Time

-Allegation made by:
+Date: Time Allegation/Concern made by:

-Who the allegation is made against:
+Who the allegation/concern is made against:

-NB: The subject of the allegation should not be inf formed without first seeking advice
+NB: The subject of the allegation should not be inj ormed without first seeking advice

-Allegation first received by:
+Allegation/concern first received by:

 Brief details of the allegation:

-Date of alleged incident:
+Date of alleged/concern incident:

 Does this allegation involve a restraint?
 YES / NO / NYK